gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 Then I called my closest friends.

 My friend N started crying almost immediately.
+It's her thing, and it is the exact reason why I love her.

 *Life is so unfair, Filiz.*
 *This is so unfair.*